Boten Anna: Chart performance

 "Boten Anna" entered the Swedish singles chart at number three on 8 June 2006 and peaked in its ninth week at number one.
 It was certified Platinum and became the fourth single of the year to be certiied.
 The song sold 60,000 copies in Sweden.
 In Denmark, "Boten Anna" debuted at number two on 23 June then peaked at number one the next week and spent a total of 14 consecutive weeks at number one.
-It was sold in 27,000 copies and 23,000 ringtones in 2006.
+It was sold in 27,000 downloads, 23,000 ringtones and 11,000 units of streaming, music video and bundle downloads (including the album) in 2006.
 "Boten Anna" was certified triple Platinum in the beginning of 2007.
 "Boten Anna" entered the Dutch singles chart on 29 July and it peaked at second place on 19 August, where it spent six consecutive weeks at number two.
 On 16 and 23 September, Basshunter's "Boten Anna" was at second place while the Gebroeders Ko version was at third.
 "Boten Anna" peaked at number one on the Swedish and Norwegian ringtones chart.
 In December, "Boten Anna" entered the Austrian singles chart and peaked at number two in 2007.
 The song spent 39 weeks on the chart and was certified Gold.
 "Boten Anna" charted at number 30 on the European Hot 100 Singles.